AndreGPilakis/Servian-tech-test-app/README.md

 # Servian TechTestApp
 This is Andre's (s3664056) rendition of the Servian Tech test application.
 It aims to pull the latest release of the application and deploy it to an ec2 instance with a functional database through the use of terraform and ansible.

-NOTE TO ASSESORS: Tasks a,b,c,d and e have been completed on the master branch as they are fully complete.
-The instructions and documents have been completed in the readme on the master branch.

-Due to lack of time/knowledge task f and d were hardly completed.
-There is a very vague attempt on the 'd/hd tasks' branch however it does not work.
-Because of this there is also little-no documentation on it.
 ## Dependencies
 In order to run this application you will need:
 - The latest version of [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)